pimcore/pimcore/doc/26_Best_Practice/71_Style_Backend_Depending_On_App-Env.md

-# Style backend depending on the application environment
+# Style Backend Depending on the Application Environment

 Sometimes it makes sense to style the Pimcore backend UI depending on the application environment (`APP_ENV`) so that backend users can easily differentiate by the looks.